argonautproject/questionnaire/source/pages/_includes/qr-intro.md

 1. A datetime (Mandatory in SDC)

 **The system [Must Support] if available:**

-1. QuestionnaireResponse.identifier
-1. QuestionnaireResponse.context
-1. QuestionnaireResponse.author
-1. QuestionnaireResponse.source
-1. QuestionnaireResponse.item
-1. QuestionnaireResponse.item.definition
-1. QuestionnaireResponse.item.text
-1. QuestionnaireResponse.item.answer
-1. QuestionnaireResponse.item.answer.value[x]
-1. QuestionnaireResponse.item.answer.item
+1. A [contained] patient resource
+1. [QuestionnaireResponse Response Period Extension] to record the start and stop date-times for completing a questionnaire or a questionnnaire item or group
-1. QuestionnaireResponse.item.item
+1. A business identifier
+1. A reference to the envcounter
+1. Who or what recorded the answers
+1. Who answered the questions
+1. Nesting or grouping of answers tha correspond to the structure and grouping of the Questionnaire
+    1. The text of the question
+    1. The actual response to the question

 **Additional Profile specific implementation guidance:**